BugerDread/cryptoticker-esp32-c3/README.md

 - make sure "connect using WiFi interface" is selected
 - fill in your WiFi SSID and Password
 - make sure that "connect using Ethernet interface" and "Obtain IPv6 address" are NOT enabled
-- return into main menu and go to "Cryptoticker configuration" - you can set LCD brightness here (more options maybe in the future)
+- return into main menu and go to "Cryptoticker configuration" - you can set display brightness here (more options maybe in the future)
 - return into main menu and go to "Component config" -> "ESP-TLS"
 - select "Allow potentially insecure options" and "Skip server certificate verification by default" - this ovecome the need to have valid (updated) bitfinex api certificate in the code
 - save the configuration and quit menuconfig